 Nanogrid System for Comesto Project

-Applicaton of GES Technology in the realization of a nanogrid system for private users, able to integrate different systems for the generation of energy from renewable sources, storage systems, micro cogeneration and generation systems, also through fossil resources
+Application of GES Technology in the realization of a nanogrid system for private users, able to integrate different systems for the generation of energy from renewable sources, storage systems, micro cogeneration and generation systems

 In-house components engineering

-Highly performative and efficient membranes, cells, electrodes and cathalysts are engineered, allowing the reduction of stack’s dimension and increasing the performances
+Highly performative and efficient membranes, cells, electrodes and catalysts are engineered, allowing the reduction of stack’s dimension and increasing the performances

 IPCEI for the European Battery Innovation Program